 Transport Canada has the responsibility for nurse and applicator tanks.
 The Transportation of Dangerous Goods Regulations reference the CSA B620 and B622 Standards for tank design and selection.
 These Standards reference the ASME Code.
 There are some tanks in anhydrous ammonia service which have been imported into Canada which were not manufactured to the ASME Code or to the CSA B620 and B622 Standards.
 These tanks must not be used for anhydrous ammonia service.

-C9.2 - Metal Identification Plate Affixed to Nurse and Applicator Tanks
+C9.2 - Nurse and Applicator Tank Specification (CRN)